|

 Well.... not quite.
 While Dan did indeed take them apart, much more was done than merely 'cleaning them up a bit' for

-Eddie Diehl also remembers more serious work done to Danelectro instruments as he stated "they were made close by,
+Eddie Diehl also remembered more serious work done to Danelectro instruments as he stated "they were made close by,

 in New Jersey I believe - so getting them was pretty easy, but some of them needed stabilizing so that they could

 stay in tune better.
-Much of this was in the neck set, and often we would run an additional screw from the body into
+Much of this was in the neck set, and often we would run an additional screw into the neck.

-the neck.
-We would run the screw underneath the metal plate so that it was hidden when everything was put back
+We would run the screw underneath the neck plate - if there was one - so that it was hidden when everything was put back

 together but then the neck wouldn't be moving all around like it did before.
 Sometimes we also had to change out the